 - Musculoskeletal Sonographer – $119,699

-Here are some common career paths for ultrasound technicians that require experience, leadership skills, and may also require advanced education:
+Here are some common career paths that require experience, leadership skills, and possibly advanced education:

 - Lead Sonographer

 - Chief Sonographer

 - Supervising Sonographer